terminusdb/technical-blogs/blogs/writing-a-vector-database-in-rust.md

 [{"id":"terminusdb:///star-wars/Species/8","distance":0.09396297}, ...]
 ```

-What is the embedding string we used to produce this result?
+But what was the embedding string we used to produce this result?
+It is as follows:

 ```
 "The species name is Mon Calamari.
 They have the following hair colours: